 But summer isn’t always a welcome break.
 Getting a period while on vacation can be a nightmare.
-And we’re not talking about what happens when you want to wear your cutest white bikini, or you realize (as we did!) that you don’t have any tampons when your period starts a few days early.
-For those who struggle to afford basics, summer vacation can be fraught with issues including a lack of childcare, the absence of social, academic and other adult supports and a sudden scarcity of much-needed pads and tampons.
+And we’re not talking about what happens when you want to wear your cutest white bikini or realize (as we did!) that you don’t have any tampons when your period starts a few days early.
+For those who struggle to afford basics, summer vacation can be fraught with issues, including a lack of childcare, the absence of social, academic, and other adult supports, and a sudden scarcity of much-needed pads and tampons.

-Before our vacation even got started we got this email from a 13-year-old student who had the tenacity and ability to find us online, but not the resources to provide herself with the most basic of necessities.
+Before our vacation even got started, we got this email from a 13-year-old student who had the tenacity and ability to find us online but not the resources to provide herself with the most basic of necessities.
 Sadly, hers is not the only email of its kind we’ve received this summer.
 We have lots of them.
 In each case, we look for local partners to help us, because we believe strongly that a local solution is the best answer.
-It really doesn’t make a lot of sense to ship products across the country when there is need everywhere, and also people willing to help nearby.
+It really doesn’t make a lot of sense to ship products across the country when there is a need everywhere and also people willing to help nearby.